Cadasta/cadasta-docs/en/projects.md

 # Establishing a Project

 Once you have established an organization it is now time to set up your project\(s\).
-As noted in the introduction, an organization might have multiple projects for data collection.
+As noted in the introduction, an organization may have multiple projects for data collection.
 These could be different in geographical area, scope, community of interest, etc.

 To add a project, either proceed directly from adding your organization, or navigate to your newly established organization by clicking **Organizations** at the top of the page and locating your organization.